Here’s a list of popular food and drink remedies that can help when you feel queasy.

 10. Get plenty of rest

-Stress and being tired can make feelings of nausea worse.
-Get plenty of rest and relaxation when you can.
+Stress and fatigue can increase feelings of nausea.
+Rest and relax as often as you can.
 We know it may be difficult to remember, but morning sickness is only temporary—and it means you have a little one on the way!